National Disability Insurance Scheme

 Disability requirements

-To meet the disability requirements, you need to have an impairment or condition that:
+To meet the disability requirements, you need to have an impairment that:

 - substantially reduces your ability to do everyday things by yourself, and

-- impacts on your ability to participate effectively in the community without support.
+- impacts on your ability to participate effectively in the community without NDIS support.

 Early intervention requirements

-- have an impairment or condition (applies to adults and children) that is likely to be permanent (lifelong) and receiving supports now may reduce how much help you will need in the future, or
+- have an impairment (applies to adults and children) that is likely to be permanent (lifelong) and receiving supports now may reduce how much NDIS support you will need in the future, or

 - be a child under 7 with a developmental delay that means you usually need more help with care, communication, learning or motor skills than another child of the same age.